About This Breed

 The Collie is a large bodied dog with a long pointed face and erect ears.
 The legs are long and straight and the tail is pointed.

-The coat of the Collie can be long (rough coat), or short (smooth coat).
+Long (rough coat) or short (smooth coat).
 The hair of the outer-coat is coarse and rough, while the undercoat is dense and soft.

 The Collie is a “caregiver”; very loving and nurturing with its family and excellent with kids, protective even — it is known for herding children just as it would with livestock.

 The Collie is generally known to bark a lot, and can be aggressive toward strangers it deems a threat.
-Also, the Collie does shed a lot.
+Also, the breed does shed a lot.

 The Collie would do well in the city or in the country.

-The Collie needs to be brushed weekly and should have regular grooming appointments to prevent matting.
+The breed needs to be brushed weekly and should have regular grooming appointments to prevent matting.

 The following conditions are commonly seen in Collies: